Alick1997/Ceres-Public/README.md

   ![Image of Inventory Management](images/Inventory_Home.png?raw=true "Title")
   ![Adding a new item to inventory](images/New_Inventory.png?raw=true "Title")

   Ceres Agriculture offers full inventory management.
 Producers only need to add items their inventory once.
-Their quantity is adjsted as orders are fulfilled, or even canceled.
+Their quantity is adjsted as orders are fulfilled or canceled.
 This nullifies the need to recount inventory as products are distributed.

   <h4>Store Settings</h4>